Oliver's Cornwall

 Contact Me

-© Copyright Oliver Howes 2008 Reviews updated 29 February 2008
+© Copyright Oliver Howes 2016

 Carn Brea Castle

 Strictly speaking, this entry, like that for Castle-an-Dinas, does not really belong on this page.
 However, both feature 'castle' in their names, so here they are.
-Carn Brea Castle is really a medieval hunting lodge, built atop Carn Brea in the 15th century (or possibly adapted from an earlier chapel) by the Bassett family of nearby Tehidy as a hunting lodge.
+Carn Brea Castle is really a medieval hunting lodge, built atop Carn Brea in the 15th century (perhaps adapted from an earlier chapel) by the Bassett family of nearby Tehidy as a hunting lodge.
 Its appearance, of a miniature medieval fortress, earned it its name.

-The wing balanced on a rocky outcrop
+Wing balanced on rocky outcrop

 Return to Castles

-Return to Reviews Contents
+Return to Home Page for Cornwall Reviews Contents

 Castle-an-Dinas near St. Columb Major